Right-wing terrorism: United States

-Cumulatively over five decades, right-wing perpetrators in the US killed substantially more people than left-wing or Islamist-inspired perpetrators.
+Cumulatively over five decades, right-wing perpetrators in the US killed substantially more people than left-wing or Islamist-inspired perpetrators (excluding data from the Sept.
+11 attacks).
 In almost all individual years since 1990, right-wing ideologically motivated homicides in the US have substantially outnumbered those perpetrated by left-wing actors.

+From 2022 through 2024, all 61 political killings were committed by right-wing extremists.

 Reconstruction era

 Scholars label acts of terrorism which were committed against African Americans during the Reconstruction era "white terrorism".